-1. How could routine OCS activities and industrial accidents affect recreation and tourism in the Cook Inlet area?

-- 2. What are the specific recreation and tourism resources, activities, and expenditures in the Cook Inlet area and when and where do these occur? - 3.
-What measures could be used to monitor and mitigate effects to recreation and tourism?
+- 1. How could routine OCS activities, spills, gas releases, and other technological disasters affect outdoor recreation and tourism in the Cook Inlet area? - 2.
+What are the specific outdoor recreation and tourism resources, activities, and expenditures in the Cook Inlet area and when and where do these occur? - 3.
+What indicators, thresholds, and mitigation measures could be used to monitor and mitigate potential impacts to outdoor recreation and tourism?

-Current Status: N/A
+Current Status: In Procurement